vitest-dev/vitest/docs/guide/snapshot.md

 # Snapshot

-Snapshot tests are a very useful tool whenever you want to make sure the output of your functions not change unexpectedly.
+Snapshot tests are a very useful tool whenever you want to make sure the output of your functions does not change unexpectedly.

 When using snapshot, Vitest will take a snapshot of the given value, then compares it to a reference snapshot file stored alongside the test.
 The test will fail if the two snapshots do not match: either the change is unexpected, or the reference snapshot needs to be updated to the new version of the result.

 ## Use Snapshots

-To snapshoting a value, you can use the [`toMatchSnapshot()`](/api/#tomatchsnapshot) from `expect()` API:
+To snapshot a value, you can use the [`toMatchSnapshot()`](/api/#tomatchsnapshot) from `expect()` API:

 ```ts
 import { expect, it } from 'vitest'